Jake Scott: Professional career

 Scott began his professional career in 1969 in the Canadian Football League as a flanker and kick returner with the BC Lions.
 In his one season with the Lions he played in 11 games caught 35 passes for 596 yards and three touchdowns, all marks which were good for second best or tied for second best on the team.
 He also recorded 224 kickoff return yards, which led the team.
 The BC Lions finished with a record of 5–11.

-He was selected by the Miami Dolphins during the seventh round, 159th overall, in the 1970 NFL draft, where in his rookie year, he recorded five interceptions and returned one punt return for touchdown.
+He was selected by the Miami Dolphins during the seventh round, 159th overall, in the 1970 NFL draft, where in his rookie year, he recorded five interceptions and returned one punt for a touchdown.
 The following year, he recorded seven interceptions and 318 punt return yards, helping the team reach Super Bowl VI, which they lost 24–3 to the Dallas Cowboys.
 Scott recorded a 21-yard punt return in the game.

 Scott was a key member of the 1972 Miami Dolphins undefeated season, and was named Super Bowl MVP of Super Bowl VII, recording two interceptions in the Dolphins' 14–7 win over the Washington Redskins including one in the fourth quarter.
 He helped the Dolphins in their 24-7 Super Bowl VIII win, recording two fumble recoveries, 20 punt return yards, and 47 kickoff return yards in that game.
 He established two Super Bowl records.
 Scott set a record by being the first player to recover 2 fumbles in one game.
 He also first established the record for most career fumble recoveries in Super Bowls at two, a record now shared by 12 others.
 Scott is still the only player to have recovered one of his own team's fumbles and one of his opponent's fumbles in a single Super Bowl game.